Om6064/portfolio-latest/readme.md

 - Fully responsive design
 - Smooth scrolling and animations with jQuery
-- Clean, professional layout for showcasing your work
+- Clean, professional layout for showcasing my work
 - Sections for about, skills, projects, and contact
 - Built with Bootstrap for fast and flexible styling